-4.1.3.1 Current Status of LCA indicators in the EPC Scheme
+4.1.3.1 Current Status of LCA Indicators in the EPC Scheme

-Life Cycle Assessment (LCA) is recognized to be the most efficient and practical method for evaluating and recording technological opportunities and possibilities to mitigate any procedure or material's ecological consequences [33].
-The life cycle of a system encompasses a noteworthy impact on its overall environmental performance, whereas some indicative primary factors influencing the overall environmental performance of a system are the energy and the materials expended for the extraction of raw materials, transportation, repair and disposal life-cycle stages [34].
-The ISO 14040 [35] and ISO 14044 [36] international standards give common direction for LCA implementation and have developed this approach as a structured and systematic technique to determine the possible environmental impacts of goods and services on the life cycle [37].
-This approach is focused on all a system's 'cradle-to-grave' flows, inputs, and outputs, producing qualitative results for investigating the future creation of a process or the whole system and allowing the related environmental impacts to be evaluated [33].
+Life Cycle Assessment (LCA) is the most efficient and practical method for evaluating and recording technological opportunities and possibilities to mitigate any procedure or material's ecological consequences [44].
+The life cycle of a system encompasses a meaningful impact on its overall environmental performance, whereas some indicative primary factors influencing the overall environmental performance of a system are the energy and the materials expended for the extraction of raw materials, transportation, repair and disposal life-cycle stages [45].
+The ISO 14040 [46] and ISO 14044 [47] international standards give common direction for LCA implementation and have developed this approach as a structured and systematic technique to determine the possible environmental impacts of goods and services on the life cycle [48].
+This approach is focused on all a system's 'cradle-to-grave' flows, inputs, and outputs, producing qualitative results for investigating the future creation of a process or the whole system and allowing the related environmental impacts to be evaluated [44].

-According to the applicable criteria, LCA may help to recognize opportunities to enhance the environmental performance of the product or service under review, to inform decision-makers in business, government or non-governmental organizations to choose specific environmental performance metrics and to market goods or services [37].
-At the beginning of the construction design process, LCA is a valuable tool as it measures the buildings' possible environmental effects and carbon emissions, at which point stakeholders and consumers can take alternative strategies to improve their sustainable design [38].
-It should be noted, however, that the LCA findings are not absolute because they are locus-specific and, as such, cannot be transmitted directly across countries and regions; they are also based on device constraints, hypotheses and accessibility of energy/resources.
-Nevertheless, in order to compare alternative technological solutions, structures, or procedures, LCA results can still be used [39].
+According to the applicable criteria, LCA may help recognize opportunities to enhance the environmental performance of the product or service under review, inform decision-makers in business, government or non-governmental organizations to choose specific environmental performance metrics and market goods or services [48].
+At the beginning of the construction design process, LCA is a valuable tool as it measures the buildings' possible environmental effects and carbon emissions.
+At this point stakeholders and consumers can take alternative strategies to improve their sustainable design [49].
+However, it should be noted, that the LCA findings are not absolute because they are locus-specific and, as such, cannot be transmitted directly across countries and regions; they are also based on device constraints, hypotheses and accessibility of energy/resources.
+Nevertheless, in order to compare alternative technological solutions, structures, or procedures, LCA results can still be used [50].

-The Life Cycle Assessment (LCA) seems to be the most commonly used approach to evaluate the efficiency of goods and practices, including construction materials, in terms of sustainability [40].
-The development and the use of buildings in the EU account for approximately half of all our produced energy and resource utilization [41][42] and approximately one-third of the EU's use of water [43].
-The sector also produces about one-third of all waste [44] and is correlated with environmental stress conditions that exist at various phases of the life cycle of a building, along with the manufacture of building materials, design, usage, reconstruction and waste disposal [45].
-They require empirical, accurate, consistent and comparative data to allow experts, decision-makers and developers across the EU to make use of life-cycle factors, which then in return would have to be focused on specific building success measures that incorporate the priorities of various public and private criteria [46].
-The introduction into the building envelope of either existing or new buildings of environmentally sustainable products that have considerably reduced embodied energy and emissions, that have the potential to be reprocessed after their first usable life and cause limited environmental contamination, will greatly minimize the total environmental effect of the built environment and the building industry [47].
+The LCA seems to be the most commonly used approach to evaluate the efficiency of goods and practices, including construction materials, in terms of sustainability [51].
+The development and the use of buildings in the EU account for approximately half of all our produced energy and resource utilization [52] [53] and approximately one-third of the EU's use of water [54].
+The sector also produces about one-third of all waste [55] and it is correlated with environmental stress conditions that exist at various phases of the life cycle of a building, along with the manufacture of building materials, design, usage, reconstruction and waste disposal [56].
+They require empirical, accurate, consistent and comparative data to allow experts, decision-makers and developers across the EU to make use of lifecycle factors, which then, in return, would have to be focused on specific building success measures that incorporate the priorities of various public and private criteria [57].
+The introduction into the building envelope of either existing or new buildings of environmentally sustainable products that have considerably reduced embodied energy and emissions, that have the potential to be reprocessed after their first usable life and cause limited environmental contamination, will greatly minimize the total environmental effect of the built environment and the building industry [58].